 With my siblings around the Christmas tree- age 10

-As a child, my brother liked tütje time at Grace Mennonite Church in Steinbach because it was the one occasion when the staid atmosphere of the sanctuary erupted into noisy chaos.
-He remembers Peter Dyck, a high school physical education teacher, throwing the tütjes across the pews and the kids having to catch them.
+As a child, my brother liked tütje time because it was the one occasion when the staid atmosphere of the church sanctuary erupted into noisy chaos.
+He remembers a church member who was a high school physical education teacher, throwing the tütjes across the pews and the kids having to catch them.

 The fear of not getting a tütje loomed large.
 Helen recalls the year she had chickenpox on Christmas Eve and couldn’t attend church.
 Her main concern wasn’t her illness, but rather missing out on her tütje.
 She was so happy when her twin sister brought one home for her.

 My husband Dave had a similar experience.
-One Christmas Eve a piece of coal got stuck in the boiler pipe in his family’s greenhouse in southern Ontario.
-Since my husband was the smallest he had to crawl inside the boiler to remove the offending piece of coal.
-However in order for him to crawl up to the pipe, first all the coal had to be shovelled out.
-The job couldn’t wait till after the church service because by then the greenhouse plants might be frozen.
-So Dave had to stay home with his Dad to shovel coal while the rest of the family went to church.
+One December 24th just before his family was to leave for the Christmas program at church a piece of coal got stuck in the boiler pipe in his family’s greenhouse on their vegetable farm in southern Ontario shutting the boiler down.
+Since my husband was the smallest in the family he was designated to crawl inside the boiler to remove the offending piece of coal so the boiler could get going again and keep all their precious plants from freezing.
+However in order for him to crawl into the boiler, first all the coal had to be shovelled out.
+So Dave had to stay home with his Dad to shovel coal and fix the boiler while the rest of the family went to church.
 Dave remembers not being nearly as upset about the work he had to do, as he was about missing out on his tütje.
 Thankfully his Mom brought one home for him.

 I thought tütjes were a Mennonite tradition but Kathy received one in the Dutch Reform Church she attended.